SECURITIES AND EXCHANGE COMMISSION

 Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter)

-The full text of the press release is filed as Exhibit 99.1 to this Current Report on Form 8-K and incorporated herein by reference; provided, however that information on or connected to our website referenced in the Company’s press release is expressly not incorporated by reference into or intended to be filed as a part of this Current Report on Form 8-K.
+On July 12, 2022, Leap Therapeutics, Inc. (the “Company”) will host a virtual research and development day (the “R&D Day”).
+The program will include presentations by members of Leap’s leadership team as well external thought leaders in Leap’s core development areas.
+Also on July 12, 2022, the Company issued a press release entitled “Leap Therapeutics Announces Initiation of New DKN-01 Clinical Trials in Gastric Cancer, Colorectal Cancer and Endometrial Cancer.”
+A copy of the corporate presentation for the R&D Day and the full text of the press release are filed as Exhibits 99.1 and 99.2, respectively, to this Current Report on Form 8-K and incorporated herein by reference; provided, however that information on or connected to our website referenced in the Company’s press release is expressly not incorporated by reference into or intended to be filed as a part of this Current Report on Form 8-K.

 |Item 9.01.||Financial Statements and Exhibits.|

 |99.1||Leap Corporate Presentation|